KuoGreen/RoboND-Perception-Project/README.md

 3rd stage is PassThrough filter which works much like a cropping tool allowing to crop any given 3D point cloud by specifying an axis with cut-off values along that axis.
 The region you allow to pass through, is often referred to as region of interest.

-In our case I have applyed the filter two times, 1st one along **Z axis** to select only the table top and objects on it as shown in below code:
+In our case I have applied the filter two times, 1st one along **Z axis** to select only the table top and objects on it as shown in below code:

 ```python
     # Create a PassThrough filter object.